 I shared a portion of a letter I wrote to my parents on their 50th wedding anniversary in 2000.
 Each parent had a part of the letter.
-My mother’s part was posted yesterday.
+My mother’s part was posted earlier.

 - My father died from Dementia and a stroke years ago.
 I still think of him and my mother every day.
 He was a good, kind- hearted, loving father and husband.
 He was dedicated to his family and was active in our care and education too.